 In other words, the food you eat has a big impact on the bacteria in your gut.
 And if you asked your friendly gut microbes, they would tell you that the good stuff in fiber is their favorite thing to eat because it helps them thrive and multiply.
 The end result is a well-balanced, diverse gut flora population, which in turn supports not just good digestion but the health of your whole body.
-(You can read more about that here.)
+(You can read more about how gut bacteria supports your health.)

 HOW DOES FIBER BENEFIT DIGESTIVE HEALTH?

 - Soluble fiber absorbs water and adds bulk to your stool.
 As a result, research has shown that a high-fiber diet may improve stool consistency and frequency.
 Why?
 Because well-formed stool is more easily passed through the intestines, which helps to keep bowel movements regular.